THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - A person in the fat-burning state is no longer dependent on the availability of food for his or her happiness or energy.

 - When a fat burner skips a meal, his or her body still eats.
 How?
-See the first couple of points above!
+See the points above!
 This person’s body literally eats up his or her stored fat for energy.

 So, to summarize, you can choose between these two options: